TITLE 77: PUBLIC HEALTH

 A) Drug box

-Intial inspections will be completed by the Regional EMS Coordinator.
-Thereafter, non-transport ambulance assist providers shall perform annual self-inspections, using forms provided by the Department, and shall submit the form to the Department upon completion of the inspection.
-The Regional EMS Coordinator will perform inspections randomly or as the result of a complaint.
+The Department will schedule initial inspections.
+Thereafter, non-transport ambulance assist providers shall perform annual self-inspections, using forms provided by the Department, and shall submit the form to the EMS System for submission to the Department upon completion of the inspection.
+The Department will perform inspections randomly or as the result of a complaint.

-Non-transport providers shall be issued a provider license that lists a number for each level of care approved.
-Licenses will not be issued for individual non-transport vehicles.
+Upon payment of the appropriate fee, qualifying non-transport providers shall be issued a provider license that lists a number for each level of care approved.
+Licenses will not be issued for individual Non-Transport Vehicles.
 Providers shall inform the EMS System and the Department of any modifications to the application, using the System Modification forms (sys-mod).
 Licenses will be issued for one year and will be renewed upon completion of the self-inspection.